EleutherAI/website/content-blog/mad_research_update.md

 ### Choosing a set of interventions

 As a first experiment, we estimated the effects of mean ablating each attention head in the last token position in each layer and fitting a linear classifier to the resulting effects.
 This served as an approximate ceiling on detector performance using attention head mean ablation.
-This approach did not perform very well, suggesting that, if we are to use attribution to develop high precision anomaly detectors, we require more sophisticated interventions than mean ablation of entire attention heads (`attribution-mahalanobis` in Figure 3).
+This approach did not perform very well, suggesting that, if we are to use attribution to develop high precision anomaly detectors, we require more sophisticated interventions than mean ablation of entire attention heads (`attribution-mahalanobis` in Figures 2 and 3).

 We also tried enriching the set of interventions by mean ablating along the top principle components of the attention head covariance matrices.
 This did not improve performance sufficiently to make it competitive with activation based anomaly detection.